alibas01/alibas01/README.md

 - 💬 Ask me about web development, DS, aviation..
 - 📫 How to reach me: alibas01@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Former Fighter Pilot ✈
+- ⚡ Fun fact: Former Pilot ✈

 <!--
 **alibas01/alibas01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.